Graphene shapes from quantum elasticity: IV. Effective stress tensor and shape equation

-Notice that $\kappa^{\rm eff}_{G}$ does not appear in the shape equation, this is consequence of limiting our analysis to manifolds without boundaries, resulting in $R$-term of the effective Hamiltonian being topological.
+where $\Delta_{g}$ is the Laplace-Beltrami operator acting on scalars compatible with the metric tensor $g_{ab}$.
+Notice that $\kappa^{\rm eff}_{G}$ does not appear in the shape equation; this is a consequence of limiting our analysis to manifolds without boundaries, resulting in the $R$ term of the effective Hamiltonian being topological.
 Despite the non-linear nature of the shape equation~\eqref{eq:effshape_eq}, it is possible to deduce exact solutions corresponding to known structures constructed from graphene.